boggedbrush/Vibe/README.md

 5.  **Verify Integration**:
     *   Open the Vibe UI in your browser.
     *   Navigate to the "LLM Patch" tab.
-    *   If the "Generate Patch" button is enabled and there are no error messages like "LLM generation is not available" or "Error checking LLM availability" in the status area below the prompt input, your API key is configured and loaded correctly.
+    *   If the "Generate Patch" button is enabled and there are no error messages like "LLM generation is not available" or "Error checking LLM availability" in the status area below the prompt input, your API key is likely configured correctly and the server is communicating with the Gemini API.

 **Important Security Reminders**:
 *   Always keep your API keys confidential.
 *   The `.env` file method is for local development.
-For production deployments, use your hosting provider's recommended way to manage secrets (e.g., environment variables set directly on the server, secret management services).
+For production deployments, use your hosting provider's recommended way to manage secrets (e.g., environment variables set directly on the server, secret management services like Google Cloud Secret Manager).
 *   **Double-check that `.env` is listed in your `.gitignore` file before committing any changes.**

-If Vibe supports other AI providers or configuration methods in the future, this section will be updated.
+If Vibe is configured to use a different environment variable name for the Gemini key, please adjust the `.env` file accordingly.

 ## (Quick Start for previous version)